 3. Results: dust-free case up previous next

 3.a.
-Horizontal mean fields
+Diurnal change of horizontal mean fields

-The depth of convection layer in daytime is about 1 km thicker that that obtained by using 1D model of Pollack et al.(1979) under same seasonal and latitudinal conditions.
-This difference is caused by that the penetration of convective plume to stratosphere can be represented explicitly in 2D model.
-The vertical profile of horizontal mean temperature at night is similer to that of Pollack et al.(1979).
+The depth of the convection layer in daytime shown in Figure 3a is about 1 km larger than that of the 1D model obtained by Pollack et al.(1979) under the same seasonal and latitudinal conditions.
+This difference is caused by the explicit representation of the penetration of convective plumes to the stratosphere.
+At nighttime, the vertical profile of horizontal mean temperature coincide with that of Pollack et al. (1979).

 A numerical simulation of thermal convection in the Martian lower atmosphere.